danny-englander/react-objkt-nfts/README.md

 ## Install this project

+This app is now on React 18.
 You should either be running Node version 16 or Node Version Manager.
 In the project directory, you can run:

 ```bash
 nvm use